-Documentation of major systems - This has no longer been identified as an area of concern for managers, and Assistant Directors have confirmed through their assurance statements that such systems are now documented.
-No further monitoring is required.
+Documentation of major systems - This has no longer been identified as an area of concern for managers and therefore no further monitoring is required.

-Whistleblowing Policy - The policy has been updated and approved by Cabinet on 10 December 2024, with this being disseminated to staff through cascade and training for all staff being rolled out shortly via Skillgate.
+Whistleblowing Policy - The policy has been updated and approved by Cabinet on 4 November 2024, with this being disseminated to staff through cascade and training for all staff being rolled out shortly via Skillgate.
 This training will also cover fraud awareness.
 This is no longer raised as an issue that requires further monitoring.

-Issues that continue to be monitored
+Issues that Continue to be Monitored

 Procurement - Procurement was raised by a number of services as an issue in both 2022/23 and 2023/24.
 The service was being overseen through a procurement consortium; however, the support arrangements were not working effectively.
-In response to this, the Council moved to a new Procurement partner in January 2025 (East Suffolk Procurement Service) and training has been provided to those officers involved in procurement.
+In respond to this, the Council has moved to a new Procurement partner in January 2025 (East Suffolk Procurement Service) and training has been provided to those officers involved in procurement.
 No issues have since been reported by services.
-As the arrangement is currently still within the early stages this situation will be monitored, but early indications are positive.
+As the arrangement is currently still within the early stages, this situation will be monitored, but early indications are positive.

-Budget monitoring - In addition to the action taken and reported upon in the prior year, there have been further improvements made over recent months, with tools (such as a new Teams channel) and training in place to increase the understanding and increase awareness of the role of budget managers and Finance Business Partners.
+Budget monitoring - In addition to the action taken and reported upon in the previous year, there have been further improvements made over recent months, with tools (such as new Teams channel) and training in place to increase the understanding and increase awareness of the role of budget managers and Finance Business Partners.
 This will continue to be monitored.

-Assurance Statements for 2024/25.
+Assurance Statements for 2024/25